Haiti seeks 5 fugitives as president killing probe deepens | Law-Order

 In a video posted last year on YouTube, Joseph compared Mose to the coronavirus, saying Haitians have died from hunger or been killed amid a spike in violence under his administration.Insecurity has infected every single Haitian, he said.Police identified the second suspect as Joseph Felix Badio.

-The men are among five fugitives whom police say are armed and dangerous as they continued Wednesday to track down those suspected in the June 7 pre-dawn attack at Moïse's private home in which the president was shot to death and his wife, Martine, wounded.
+The men are among five fugitives who police said are armed and dangerous as they continued Wednesday to track down those suspected in the July 7 pre-dawn attack at Moïse's private home in which the president was shot to death and his wife, Martine, wounded.

 "Insecurity has infected every single Haitian," he said.